 The integration of CRM systems via APIs can collate data in a seamless way for effective programmatic planning.
 For example, the history of a brand’s online interactions with a single customer or segment, the customer’s browsing/purchase behaviour and any information on their offline behaviour in response to previous DM campaigns will all be valuable.

-Using Programmatic Direct Mail is not difficult or complex.
+Using Programmatic Direct Mail for customer or prospect retargeting is not difficult or complex.

 Rob Rebholz, Co-Founder and Managing Director at Optilyz.com says: